 Finally, if you have a child who is a little bit older but still enjoys trick-or-treating or have a child that is non-verbal, consider passing out some of the adorable cards below from The Autism Community in Action (TACA).

-Apara Autism Center is a Texas based ABA Therapy Clinic with clinics in Sugarland, Katy, and Memorial.
-Our center’s offer complete ABA therapy services and are committed to enriching the lives of children on the Autism spectrum.
+Apara Autism Center is a Texas based ABA Therapy Provider with clinics throughout the Houston and Dallas areas.
+Our centers offer complete ABA therapy services and are committed to enriching the lives of children on the Autism spectrum.